desguerra/Frankki/README.md

 -  plays games (?) [expand on ideas]
 - reacts with emojis
 - update frankki icon + design
-- random sample interview questions generator [to help review for our internships :P]
+- random sample interview questions generator
 - random drawing/writing prompt
 - items/leveling/health system (?) [let's think of a specific theme! i was thinking like a modern DnD setting but open to more ideas]
 - quote/reminder/good vibe of the day or generator
 - lets each have our own pokemon or other pet

-made with love by Nikki, Rudy, and Kasyhap with [Glitch](https://glitch.com/)
+made with love by Nikki, Rudy, and Kashyap with [Glitch](https://glitch.com/)
 -------------------

 \ ゜o゜)ノ